AJ Styles: The O.C. second reunion (2022–2023)

 In the following weeks, Styles would rekindle his feud with The Judgment Day (which now included Bàlor and Dominik Mysterio), turning down numerous offers by Bàlor to join them.
 On the October 10 episode of Raw, Styles feigned joining The Judgment Day, leading to Luke Gallows and Karl Anderson returning to WWE to aid Styles in attacking them, reforming The O.C..
 At Crown Jewel on November 5, The O.C. lost to The Judgment Day after interference from Ripley.
-Three weeks later at Survivor Series WarGames on November 26, Styles defeated Bálor.
+Three weeks later at Survivor Series on November 26, Styles defeated Bálor.
 On the following episode of Raw, The O.C. were defeated by The Judgment Day in an eight-person mixed tag team match to end their feud.

-On December 31, 2022, Styles announced that he had suffered a broken ankle during a house show three days prior, and would be out of action though the injury would not require surgery.
+On December 29, Styles suffered a legitimate broken ankle during a house show, and would be out of action though the injury would not require surgery.

-Reception and legacy
+As part of the 2023 WWE Draft, Styles was drafted to the SmackDown brand.
+On the May 12 episode of SmackDown, Styles won the right to compete for the newly established World Heavyweight Championship at Night of Champions by first defeating Edge and Rey Mysterio in a triple threat match, and then defeating Bobby Lashley, who had won a similar triple threat match.
+On May 27, at Night of Champions, Styles lost to Seth Rollins in a match to crown the inaugural World Heavyweight Champion.
+After a brief feud with Karrion Kross, Styles feuded with The Bloodline, losing to Solo Sikoa on the September 1 episode of SmackDown after interference from Jimmy Uso.
+John Cena came to his aid and set up a tag team match between him and Styles against Uso and Sikoa for Fastlane, however, Styles was taken out by Sikoa backstage on the September 22 episode of SmackDown, removing him from the match.
+He was replaced by LA Knight the following week.